 We are looking for a high-motivated MSc student who has:

-- An interest in fundamental and computational work. - Hands-on attitude toward new challenges. - Analytical capacity - Eager to participate as an active member of the group - Experience with first-principles simulations is desired but not mandatory
+- An interest in fundamental and computational work. - Hands-on attitude toward new challenges. - Analytical capacity - Eager to participate as an active member of the group - Experience with linux os and bash command lines is desired but not mandatory